What is Colonoscopy?

 for any polyps

-Colonoscopies are routinely offered for normal adults aged 50 and above for screening and early detection of colorectal cancer or earlier for certain higher-risk groups, such as those with a family history of colorectal cancer.
-A colonoscopy procedure in Singapore may also be recommended by your gastroenterologist if you show symptoms suggestive of a more sinister problem, such as blood in your stools or iron deficiency anaemia.
+Colonoscopies are routinely offered to adults aged 50 and above for screening and early detection of colorectal cancer or earlier for certain higher-risk groups, such as those with a family history of colorectal cancer.
+A colonoscopy procedure in Singapore may also be recommended by your gastroenterologist if you show symptoms suggestive of a more sinister problem, such as rectal bleeding (blood in your stools) or iron deficiency anaemia.

-In screening colonoscopies for people with no symptoms, the main purpose is to check for any polyps (small growths) and to detect colorectal cancer in its early stages.
-If any polyps are found, they are removed and sent for testing to determine if they are pre-malignant or malignant (cancerous).
+The primary goals of screening colonoscopies for individuals without any symptoms are to look for any polyps (small growths) and to detect colorectal cancer in its early stages.
+If any polyps are found, they are removed and sent for testing to determine if they are premalignant or malignant (cancerous).

 Colonoscopy: Diagnostic vs Therapeutic